× Upcoming Events HSO's Tales of Halloween About Us HSO History Donors Past Events

 Dear friends,

-We are so grateful for the Musicians of the HSO, for Carolyn Kuan our Music Director, for Adam Boyles our Assistant Conductor, for Steve Collins our President & CEO, and our staff, patrons, donors, sponsors, partners, and community leaders who work tirelessly to make this vision a reality.
+We are so grateful for the Musicians of the HSO, for Carolyn Kuan our Music Director, for Adam Boyles our Assistant Conductor, for Steve Collins our President & CEO, and our staff, patrons, donors, sponsors, partners, volunteers, and community leaders who work tirelessly to make this vision a reality.

 Sincerely,